 According to Ultravioletto, the Neural Mirror AI installation represents the type of data that large corporations and governments collect through our devices.
 The installation is a real-time representation of this phenomenon from the information age.

 The second part of the installation uses the same data collected to print lines of code into a giant roll of paper.

 This very personal data from each visitor was now displayed as an unreadable sequence of digits for the viewer to attribute any type of interpretation.

-“In conclusion, the whole experience should be analyzed as a data stream that flows between me and my analog reflection,” said Bruno Capezzuoli, art director of Ultravioletto.
+“In conclusion, the whole experience should be analyzed as a data stream that flows between me and my analog reflection,” says Bruno Capezzuoli, art director of Ultravioletto.